subsyncit/subsyncit/SERVER-SETUP.md

 # Non-standard Apache2 settings

-These are the settings you'll need ADD to change in Apache's .conf file after a "default" install.
+These are the settings in `httpd.conf ` that you'll need ADD to change in Apache's .conf file after a "default" install.
 These allow Subsyncit modes of operation, but do not stop Subversion operating as a normal install for subversion's own clients:

 ```